ayadawa/Mosaic-Creater/README.md

-This is a Java program to display a
+This is a Java program to display a mosaic top